 Orthoptists may work in hospital or university settings with involvement in patient care, academics and clinical research or in private ophthalmology practices.

-Video: What is an orthoptist and The Canadian Orthoptic Society (TCOS)
+Video: What is an orthoptist?
+Video: The Canadian Orthoptic Society (TCOS)